tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: October
 ---
+# 4 October
+## Per's words
+I started reading _The Book of Japanese Tea_ by Per Oscar Brekell.

+The first thing I noticed is that the author has quite a curious first name.
+It is so short, I wasn't even sure it was a name at first.
+I'm actually still not sure.
+In Japanese, it just says his name is ブレクル・オスカル, so it omits the "Per" part.
+I'm not sure what that means, is Per like a title or something?

+Anyway, in the book, it mentions that Per was born in Sweden and moved to Japan in his college age to pursue his passion with tea.
+That's pretty intense if you ask me.
+I like tea well enough myself, but I'm not sure it would be a deciding reason for me to move to another country.

+What is it that he likes so much about tea, anyway?
+Here is his reason, in his own words:

+"In Japan, the saying _shichu no sankyo_ or _mountain dwelling in the city_ [...means that] even if located in a noisy urban environment, [tea] would would carry our thoughts away to a quiet and secluded life deep in the mountains, thereby creating a space where our minds can be liberated from the strains and struggles of everyday life."

+That doesn't sound too bad, actually.
+I am in pursuit of that kind of peace, myself.

+Some of Per's words can become a bit dramatic.
+Here's another line from him:

+"In countries other than Japan [...] there is a tendency to emphasize the health benefits rather than the taste and flavor of the tea.
+Of course, I too believe that drinking green tea promotes good health.
+However, rather than drinking Japanese tea to prolong one's life, I would like to think of it as something that makes our time on earth richer and more enjoyable."

+Despite the kind of dramatic writing style, I think I can agree with that as well.

 # 3 October
 ## Food truck mania!
 So I discovered that a food trucks comes to Milk Pail every Wednesday.
 I wasn't able to make it the past two weeks, but I made sure to try it out this week!